tschwichtenberg/aws_project/README.md

 # aws_project
-This project was created to showcase simeple AWS Lambda, API Gateway, and RDS (PostgreSQL) functionality.
+This project was created to showcase simple AWS Lambda, API Gateway, and RDS (PostgreSQL) functionality.